deephyper/deephyper-spack-packages/README.md

-# deephyper-spack-packages
+# DeepHyper Spack Packages

-Spack packages to use DeepHyper.
+This repository contains a collection of [Spack](https://spack.io) packages to manage the building of DeepHyper.